 What is the Diamond’s Pavilion?

-While girdle diamond cuts on either end of the grading scale do not necessarily impact the stone's overall appearance, the differences between the thinner and thicker points on the girdle are considered in the diamond’s symmetry assessment.
-As you’re shopping for your next diamond jewelry piece, keep in mind that any significant variations may cause the diamonds to look disproportioned and of lower diamond quality.
+While girdle diamond cuts on either end of the grading scale do not necessarily impact the stone’s overall appearance, the differences between the thinner and thicker points on the girdle are considered in the diamond’s symmetry assessment.
+As you’re shopping for your next diamond jewelry piece, consider, along with diamond clarity and diamond shape, that any significant variations may cause the diamonds to look disproportioned and of lower diamond quality.

 What is the Diamond’s Culet?

 The culet is the stone’s smallest facet and is found at the bottom of the diamond.
 All the pavilion’s facets meet up at this tiny point.
 Initially, the culet was intentionally cut to protect the stone’s pavilion.
 Today, diamond jewelry settings are generally created to be strong enough to provide ample protection to the pavilion.
 Even the metal you choose can help ensure its durability.

 Most diamonds’ pavilion facets are cut uniformly.
 These proper angles meet up at a perfect point, resulting in no culet or sometimes referred to as a pointed culet.
 If the facets do not meet at a perfect point, the culet can be polished, rough, or faceted.
 Diamonds with a point will reflect a value of “None” under culet designation.
 A culet’s presence will add one additional facet to the stone’s total number of facets listed.

 The lack of a culet is preferred in today’s diamond jewelry.
 However, culets were once widely used in Old European Cut and Old Miner’s Cut diamonds.
 Today, modern diamond cutting standards prefer to refrain from “Large” to “Extremely Large” rated culets, as they: